dylankohn/QuickBite2.0/RENDER_DEPLOYMENT.md

 1. **Connect Repository**:
    - Go to your Render dashboard
    - Click "New +" and select "Blueprint"
-   - Connect your repository containing this project
+   - Connect your repository containing this project.

 2. **Configure Environment Variables**:
    The `render.yaml` file is already configured, but you'll need to update: